openworld42/Cellolution/README.md

 Needless to say, there are more things to discover.
 And (about patience): you need to give Cellolution some time to let the organisms do their evolution.

 ### How to run it:
-Download the newest Github release **cellolution_vxxx.jar** file into a new directory (suggestion: "Cellolution") cause it will save its state in a JSON file and call it from the command line within this directory using
+Download the newest Github release **cellolution_vxxx.jar** file into a new directory (suggestion: "Cellolution") cause it will save its state in JSON files and call it from the command line within this directory using

 **java -jar cellolution_vxxx.jar**